trivago/gollum/docs/src/gen/formatter/aggregate.rst

 **Modulators**

   Defines a list of child modulators to be applied to a message when it arrives at this formatter.
+Please try to use only content based formatter and filter!
   If a modulator changes the stream of a message the message is NOT routed to this stream anymore.
-  By default this parameter is set to an empty list.